Explore Madison Like a Local: The Ultimate Travel Guide

 Spring in Madison:

 Spring is a great time to get out and explore the local parks and gardens.
 Olbrich Botanical Gardens is open year-round, but the garden is stunning in the spring when the plants start blooming.
-The colors are amazing and you can spend hours walking around.
-Entrance is free to the outdoor portion.

 Rock garden with water overflowing surround by green and pink flowers.